The best NAS drive in 2023: store ALL your data, and access it from anywhere

 Some NAS drives can be intimidating if you're new to the NAS game, filled with advanced features you'll likely never need.
 The beauty of the WD My Cloud EX2 Ultra is how easy it is to set up and use, with no unnecessary or confusing initial settings to navigate.

 If you do want to get more techy, the drive also boasts RAID capabilities.
 This allows you to configure the two hard disks within to operate in parallel, so two copies of your files are automatically stored, one copy on each disk.
-That means in the unlikely event of one hard disk failing, the other still has a copy of all your files.
+That means in the unlikely event of one hard disk failing, the other has a copy of your files.

 Accessing and storing files from a remote location is also no problem as the built-in software allows you to use the drive as an FTP server, and the drive can be set to make automatic backups.